smcclab/smc-course/_deliverables/02-masterclass.md

 ## Description

-In the Week 7 workshop session you will give a masterclass to the rest of the LENS cohort describing your plan for your final LENS performance, and also submit a document describing your LENS performance and how it will address the assessment criteria.
+In the Week 7 workshop session you will give an in-class presentation describing your plan for your final LENS performance, and also submit a document describing your LENS performance and how it will address the assessment criteria.

 ## Specification

-Your masterclass submission must include:
+Your submission must include:

 - a **500-word PDF document** describing your proposed LENS performance and how it will address the assessment criteria